raspberrypi/style-guide/style-guide.md

 *   kBps – kilobytes per second.
 No space between the number and kBps.
 *   keylogger
 *   key press
-*   Key Stage – in UK school system, note upper-case letters
+*   Key Stage – in English school system, note upper-case letters
 *   keyword – search engine term. *Think about the best keywords to use on your web page*.
 Use key word when referring to a critical word. *She couldn't remember what else he'd said.
 The key word in his last sentence was "bagpipes".*
 *   kids'
 *   kg – kilogram(s).
 No space between number and kg.